duesnate/nn-inference-fpga/project_report.rst

   -- Example declaration for 32x32 pixel RGB (3-channel) image w/ 8-bit color resolution
   signal Input_Image is array(1 to 32, 1 to 32, 1 to 3)(7 downto 0);

-GridType is used to represent a single image or kernel as a three-dimensional array of custom-bit values.
+GridType is used to represent a single image or kernel as a three-dimensional array of customizable bit-width values.
 When instantiating a GridType signal or variable, the length of each dimension along with the bit resolution must be defined.

 Convolution
 -----------